guertinlab/Nascent_RNA_Methods/README.md

 ## Mappability rate
 90 PERCENT STILL GOOD??

 The vast majority of reads should map concordantly to the genome.
-Alignment rates for successful PRO-seq experiments are typically above 90%.
-Again, we count specific reads using `samtools` and by counts reads in FASTQ files, then calcuate alignment rate.
+Alignment rates for successful PRO-seq experiments are typically above 85%.
+Again, we use `samtools` and 'wc -l` to count concordantly aligned reads in the BAM alignment file and the pre-alignment FASTQ files and divide to calculate the concordant alignment rate.
 We recommend the following site to help understand the meaning of samtools flags: https://broadinstitute.github.io/picard/explain-flags.html.
 \scriptsize
 ```bash
 map_pe1=$(samtools view -c -f 0x42 ${name}.bam)